-Summary: Even the most sincere Christians can inadvertently “fall asleep” and find their relationship and walk with the Lord declining.
-Come read seven warnings that will hopefully stir you to maintain an alert, vigilant, close, and fulfilling walk with God.
+Summary: Even the most sincere Christians can inadvertently “fall asleep at the switch” spiritually and find their relationship and walk with the Lord declining.
+Come read seven warnings that will hopefully stir you to maintain an alert, vigilant, close walk with God.

 Matthew 25:1-5 … The bridegroom was a long time in coming, and they all became drowsy and fell asleep.

 • These verses speak of the times leading up to the Lord’s Second Coming.
-The warning here is that “all became drowsy and fell asleep” — both the foolish and the wise.
+The warning here is that “all became drowsy and fell asleep” ... "they all slumbered and slept" (KJV) — both the foolish and the wise.

-• So it is possible even for mature Christians to fall asleep and find themselves unprepared for the last days.
+• So it's possible even for mature Christians to nod off spiritually and find themselves unprepared for the end times.
 My desire in this message today is to warn you from the Scriptures about various ways you can “fall asleep” and see your Christian walk decline as we move daily towards the times of the end.

 Hebrews 3:13, 15 But encourage one another daily, as long as it is called “Today,” so that none of you may be hardened by sin’s deceitfulness… …do not harden your hearts as [Israel] did in the rebellion.”